 |Karur Vysya Bank||20, 00,000 (20 Lakhs)||5 to 7|

-Things medical students should keep in mind before taking loan for education in India or abroad:
+Things medical students should keep in mind before taking education loan for MBBS/MD in India or abroad:

-Fees covered: Apart from the tuition fees, there are many other expenses involved such as fees for – laboratory, library, examination, equipments, hostel, etc. Check with the bank, whether these fees are covered or not.
+Fees covered: Apart from the tuition fees, there are many other expenses involved such as fees for – laboratory, library, examination, equipments, hostel, etc. Check with the bank whether education loan for MBBS/MD, covers these fees or not.
 Because when all these fees are added, the overall education cost goes up drastically.

 Payback or repayment period: Always look for a loan with longer payback period.
 This is because if someone wishes to pursue further education after MBBS, then making repayment will be difficult, assuming there is no income after bachelors degree.

 Top-up loan for higher medical studies: There are many students wanting to pursue higher education after the first course and need second loan.
-In such cases, ask your bank to not charge additional interest on this second loan.
+In such cases, ask your bank to not charge additional interest on this second loan for higher studies in medical field.
 At the same time, extend the repayment period further.